KULeuven-COSIC/SABER/README.md

 # SABER

 SABER is a Mod-LWR based KEM finalist in the NIST Post-Quantum Cryptography Standardization Process.
+For additional details see https://www.esat.kuleuven.be/cosic/pqcrypto/saber.

 ## Folder structure